Enchilada Vs Chimichanga: Do You Know The Differences?

 Another big difference between these two dishes is the spice factor.

-As cumin is the star ingredient in Tex-Mex culture, it usually appears in dishes like chimichangas.
+Cumin is the star ingredient in Tex-Mex culture, and it usually appears in dishes like chimichangas.
 However, in its homeland, people seldom use this ingredient.
 Instead, they prefer chili peppers and cilantro.

 When comparing the tastes of these ingredients, traditional Mexican food like enchilada tends to be way spicier than Tex-Mex ones.
 However, putting enchiladas and chimichanga on the same table shows that the latter is a considerably milder dish.